serebrov/.emacs/README.md

   But maybe also projectile- and project- have something similar.
 - C-F in command line mode / search mode to show command buffer (same as shown with q: and q/)
   - works in this setup, maybe evil-collection or evil itself
-- There is a problem with editing, I am suddently getting into the "Buffer is read-only" state.
+- There is a problem with editing, I am suddenly getting into the "Buffer is read-only" state.
    After doing M-x read-only-mode to switch it off, I am also getting the "Text is read-only" state and then need to also do
-   M-: (let ((inhibit-read-only t)) (set-text-properties (point-min) (point-max) ())) Not sure what cases it, maybe I'am triggering some keybinding accidentally.
+   M-: (let ((inhibit-read-only t)) (set-text-properties (point-min) (point-max) ())) Not sure what causes it, maybe I'm triggering some keybinding accidentally.
   - did not see this recently, maybe emacs upgrade (29 to 30) helped

 # Evil notes

 Evil and evil-collection rebind Emacs commands to vim-like keys.

-Use `C-g` to pause/unpause evil mode.
+Use `C-z` to pause/unpause evil mode.
 It switches to the `evil-emacs-state` to have original Emacs keys reenabled.
-This is useful in some contexts, such as reading info pages (Emacs has convenient shortcusts for the info mode).
+This is useful in some contexts, such as reading info pages (Emacs has convenient shortcuts for the info mode).

 The `evil-collection` is a package that has many more or less independent sub-plugins to provide keybindings in popular contexts (such as dired, ibuffer, etc).
-There is no explicit documentation on what keybindings are set by `evil-collection`, see [Inspecting-keymaps below](#inspecting-keymaps) for some hings on how to understand which keys do what.
+There is no explicit documentation on what keybindings are set by `evil-collection`, see [Inspecting-keymaps below](#inspecting-keymaps) for some hints on how to understand which keys do what.

-## Inspeciting evil keymaps
+## Inspecting evil keymaps

 - how to find out current mode keybindings, when they are rebinded by evil or evil collection?
   - something similar to what I see with `:nnoremap` in vim